 Turkish-born Ulukaya comments: “I’m very humbled by this honor, and I’m proud to accept it on behalf of the women and men of team Chobani.
 This new way of business–where companies focus on people and not just profits, try to make the world a little bit better–should be at the heart of every modern company.
 As CEOs we don’t need to have more, we need to do more.
 When we see an injustice, we need to speak out.
 When we have tools and resources to solve problems, we have to use them.”

 Lori Blaker champions inclusion and gender equality as core values at TTi Global, a staffing, recruiting, and consulting firm operating on five continents with over 2000 employees.
-Blaker is recognized for her business performance not only in the United States but in developing economies such as India and Afghanistan.
+Blaker is recognised for her business performance not only in the United States but in developing economies such as India and Afghanistan.
 In 2016, Blaker opened a retail Automotive Service Center and Training Center in Kabul, creating much-needed job opportunities in a challenging environment.
-Notably, the facility employs both men and women.
 Blaker developed a special training program for local women to learn management skills in an industry they would traditionally be barred from, which is just one example of her commitment to making positive change through business.

 Edgar Montenegro founded Corpocampo in 2003 with the aim of using food production to build sustainable communities.
 The Colombian Pacific Coast region has long been affected by the country’s internal conflict, leading to widespread poverty, violence, and illegal coca crop production.
 Montenegro wanted to improve peoples’ lives by providing a legal and reliable source of income.
 His company specialises in the production and distribution of acai berries and palm hearts, with all products deriving from sustainable farming practices.
-Operating in several locations in Colombia, Montenegro works closely with local Afro-Colombian communities and indigenous people.
 Corpocampo has provided jobs for over 240 female-headed households, impacting over 1,300 families.
-Montenegro is recognized for his courageous achievements proving how the private sector can build peace by identifying business opportunities that help marginalised groups become more resilient.
+Montenegro is recognised for his courageous achievements, proving how the private sector can build peace by identifying business opportunities that help marginalised groups become more resilient.

 transformation of the way financial and capital markets work, focusing on